AudioExplorer/AWS-Demo-Assets-Tool/docs/tutorial.md

 **Tags:** `#aws` `#nodejs` `#cli` `#developers` `#audioshake`

 The roadmap includes additional S3 management features and examples.
 Stay tuned for more developer-facing utilities.

+---

+**Caution:** Avoid exposing your presigned JSON publicly or using overly long expirations.